adriano-sudario/GDSerializable/README.md

 # GDSerializable
-A serializable class for saving and loading json data in godot
+A serializable class for saving and loading json or encrypted data in godot